mfessenden/SKTiled/README.md

 [![SKTiled](docs/Images/header.png)](https://mfessenden.github.io/SKTiled)

 **SKTiled** is a simple library for using [Tiled](http://www.mapeditor.org) files with Apple's SpriteKit, allowing the creation of game assets from .tmx files.
-Inspired by [TilemapKit](http://tilemapkit.com) and written purely in Swift 2.0, I began working on this for a project after the development of TilemapKit was halted.
+Inspired by [TilemapKit](http://tilemapkit.com) and written purely in Swift, I began working on this for a project after the development of TilemapKit was halted.
 While initially created as an exercise in learning Apple's new programming language, I've decided to open-source it in case others find it helpful.

 **SKTiled** supports most Tiled features, with custom features that take advantage of Apple's SpriteKit API.